AliBgisrs/weed-detection-in-corn-field/README.md

 ARCGIS PRO version 3

-[Download the tool and the "rfw1.pkl" model]
+[Download the tool and the "rfw1.pkl" model and unzip the model]

 [Go to the insert tab of your ArcGIS PRO project]